brianellin/bsky-mcp-server/test/thread_examples_results.md

                               <replies>
                                 <post type="reply" uri="at://did:plc:2rksch7psuzxuyajs542twor/app.bsky.feed.post/3lmsr73ymcm2v" bsky_url="https://bsky.app/profile/intellog.com/post/3lmsr73ymcm2v" author_name="Intellog Inc." author_handle="intellog.com" posted_at="4/14/2025, 4:55:43 PM" reply_to="at://did:plc:2rksch7psuzxuyajs542twor/app.bsky.feed.post/3lmsr73ylde2v">
                                   <content>
                                     This order, if nothing else, is clearly understood by all concerned.
-Here&apos;s that feed we mentioned above.
-While sadly still all but invisible in the Bluesky landscape, we&apos;re pleased with both the aesthetics and content and are going to be patient with it.
+Here's that feed we mentioned above.
+While sadly still all but invisible in the Bluesky landscape, we're pleased with both the aesthetics and content and are going to be patient with it.
 Alerts would really help. | 🦋 | 🧵 8/8
                                   </content>
                                   <embed type="link">
                                     Title: "The Humans-in-the-Loop Feed for the Aviation Community"